 The chair is made with a single fiberglass shell that sits atop a chrome steel frame.

-At the time of its launch, the Womb chair became the epitome of comfort and style in American home furnishings.
+At the time of its launch, the original Womb chair became the epitome of comfort and style in American home furnishings.
 The chair was featured in the 1958 Coca-Cola advertising campaign, which showed Santa Claus enjoying a Coke while sitting in the chair.
-The Womb chair also made appearances in the Saturday Evening Post and the New Yorker.
+Womb chairs also made appearances in the Saturday Evening Post and the New Yorker.